twurple/twurple/docs/getting-data/eventsub/listener-setup.md

 ## Setting up an EventSub listener

 A prerequisite of EventSub is a working {@link ApiClient} instance.
-With that, you can create an {@link EventSubListener} instance, which (in a basic setup without a reverse proxy) requires a trusted SSL certificate for the host name you provide.
+With that, you can create an {@link EventSubHttpListener} instance, which (in a basic setup without a reverse proxy) requires a trusted SSL certificate for the host name you provide.

 You also need to provide a random secret which all event payloads will be signed with.
 It should be randomly generated, but **kept between server restarts**, so subscriptions can be safely resumed without interruption.

-At last, you call the `.listen()` method on the listener, which will start the listener in order to receive events from Twitch.
+At last, you call the `.start()` method on the listener, which will start the listener in order to receive events from Twitch.

 ```ts twoslash